Anaminus/roblox-cure/README.md

 	- `source`

 		Requests a source.
-Requires two arguments: the type of source (native, package, script), and a numerical index indicating which source.
+Requires two arguments: the type of source (global, package, script), and a numerical index indicating which source.

 		Returns the full name, short name, and source code of the requested